 Life in the camp remained dire until Jesuit Refugee Service (JRS) started a scholarship program at Kakuma camp and David was one of the first to apply.
 He says the day he was accepted for the scholarship was the day he was offered another opportunity in life.
 He knew education would be his only way out of the camp and he was right.
 After completing his first degree in communication and language studies in 2008, he secured another opportunity to go to Nairobi and persue his second degree.
 “JRS was the foundation to getting a higher education and to all that came after,” says David.

-Moving to Nairobi David also started a family, he got married and became father to three daughters.
+Moving to Nairobi, David also started a family.
+He got married and became father to three daughters.
 Though fatherhood was David’s greatest joy, he soon discovered its challenges when one of his daughters was diagnosed with autism.
 “When you find out a member of the family is diagnosed with a health problem that is not curable, it is devastating.”
 And David was clueless as to where to start.
 “I had to google it to understand what it was.”

 Things for David got even more difficult when his second daughter began exhibiting the same symptoms and was eventually also diagnosed with autism, and his wife began suffering from severe depression.
 Schools would reject his daughters, experts were too expensive to afford, and he took on all of the household burdens.

-“I had to be at home 24 hours a day – always awake to make sure everything is ok.
+“I had to be at home 24 hours a day – always awake to make sure everything is okay.
 When I am not there they feel my absence.
 I have to protect everyone in the house.
 That is why I say being a father is a lifetime responsibility.”

 David’s love for his family never changed and only grew stronger.